-While it’s no secret that I love “world’s largest” things, I also can’t say no to an adorably small attraction.
-Recently while roadtripping through northeast Iowa, I took a detour to visit the St. Anthony of Pauda Chapel, which claims to be the world’s smallest church.
+It’s no secret that I love visiting giant Iowa attractions.
+But I also can’t resist an adorably tiny stop either.
+If you’re roadtripping through northeast Iowa, you’ll want to plan for a detour to visit the St. Anthony of Padua Chapel.
+This tiny chapel claims to be the world’s smallest church.

 While it’s no longer in service, the small church is a cute place to stretch your legs or enjoy a picnic if you’re passing through.
-And while other churches may actual be smaller—Oneida, New York boasts a cute chapel that seats two—this Iowa attraction is a sweet stop regardless of official record status.
+While other churches may actually be smaller — Oneida, New York boasts a cute chapel that seats two — this Iowa attraction is a sweet stop regardless of official record status.

 St. Anthony of Padua Chapel, Little Church Road, north of 258th Avenue in Fort Atkinson, Iowa